lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     of reporting on handling, a pattern that has remained remarkably stable for nearly a century.

-[^68]: Hood and Williamson, Them That Believe, 64–65.
+[^68]: Hood and Williamson, *Them That Believe*, 64--65.

-[^69]: T. F. McGuire, "Summerville, Ga.," Church of God Evangel, June 5,
+[^69]: T. F. McGuire, "Summerville, Ga.," *Church of God Evangel*, June
-    1915, 3.
+    5, 1915, 3.

-[^70]: J. H. Lord, "Knoxville, Tenn.," Church of God Evangel, September
+[^70]: J. H. Lord, "Knoxville, Tenn.," *Church of God Evangel*,
-    8, 1917, 4.
+    September 8, 1917, 4.

 [^71]: On swollen limbs, see J. L. Scott, "Ridgedale, Tenn.," Church of
-    God Evangel, August 26, 1916; Florence Long, "Sale Creek, Tenn.," Church of God Evangel, August 21, 1915, 3.
-For vomiting saints, see Henry Kinsey, "Report," Church of God Evangel, August 5, 1916, 3.
-As another report explained, "One night a copperhead snake was brought in and handled by about seven of the saints.
+    God Evangel, August 26, 1916; Florence Long, "Sale Creek, Tenn.," *Church of God Evangel*, August 21, 1915, 3.
+For vomiting saints, see Henry Kinsey, "Report," *Church of God Evangel*, August 5, 1916,
+    3. As another report explained, "One night a copperhead snake was brought in and handled by about seven of the saints.
 It placed its fangs into the hand of one of the brethren just to show that he was fighting stock.
-The hand swelled slightly, but the Lord healed him without leaving a scar or the least sign" (C. C. Martin, "Hayesville, N.C.," Church of God Evangel, September 22, 1917, 2).
+The hand swelled slightly, but the Lord healed him without leaving a scar or the least sign" (C. C. Martin, "Hayesville, N.C.," *Church of God Evangel*, September 22, 1917, 2).

-[^72]: J. Cagle, "Ooltewah, Tenn.," Church of God Evangel, August 21,
+[^72]: J. Cagle, "Ooltewah, Tenn.," *Church of God Evangel*, August 21,
-    1915, 4; J. Aylor, "Report," Church of God Evangel, October 14, 1916, 3; and, G. T. Brouayer, "Report from Ladonia, Texas," Church of God Evangel, June 23, 1917, 4.
+    1915, 4; J. Aylor, "Report," *Church of God Evangel*, October 14, 1916, 3; and, G. T. Brouayer, "Report from Ladonia, Texas," *Church of God Evangel*, June 23, 1917, 4.

 [^73]: Passive constructions such as O. T. Morgan, "Walhalla, S.C.,"
-    Church of God Evangel, September 22, 1917, 4, make it difficult to sort out if members of the church frequently brought their own snakes, as is now the norm in most serpent handling churches, or if challengers and skeptics brought snakes to challenge members of the church.
+    *Church of God Evangel*, September 22, 1917, 4, make it difficult to sort out if members of the church frequently brought their own snakes, as is now the norm in most serpent handling churches, or if challengers and skeptics brought snakes to challenge members of the church.
 Some sources indicate outsiders brought the majority of the snakes.
-See, G. T. Stragel, W. A. Capshaw, and Daughter, "Report," Church of God Evangel, July 22, 1916, 2; Aylor, "Report," 3; and, W.
+See, G. T. Stragel, W. A. Capshaw, and Daughter, "Report," *Church of God Evangel*, July 22, 1916, 2; Aylor, "Report," 3; and,
-    A. Capshaw, "Erastus, N.C.," Church of God Evangel, August 11, 1917, 2.
+    W. A. Capshaw, "Erastus, N.C.," *Church of God Evangel*, August 11, 1917, 2.

-[^74]: A. J. Tomlinson, "Another Good Opportunity," Church of God
+[^74]: A. J. Tomlinson, "Another Good Opportunity," *Church of God
-    Evangel, August 26, 1916, 1.
+    Evangel*, August 26, 1916, 1.

-[^75]: E. D. Hopkins, "Report," Church of God Evangel, July 12, 1919, 3.
+[^75]: E. D. Hopkins, "Report," *Church of God Evangel*, July 12, 1919,
+    3.

 [^76]: Ibid.